 ViewBuilder's drawing tools let you draw vector lines and shapes.
-These tools are on the Tools window.
+These tools are on the tab in the Tools

 To define drawing attributes

 On the tab, set the following Default Attributes that ViewBuilder will use for each new line or shape.
 After you draw the line or shape, you can change its attributes in the Control Properties window.